wdorsey/dotVFile/README.md

 For detailed examples, take a look at the [test project](https://github.com/wdorsey/dotVFile/blob/master/dotVFile.Test/Program.cs).
 It not only runs tests, but serves as a usage guide.

+### Core Concepts

+- The basic idea of a virtual file system is to internally separate file paths and file content but maintain a link between them.
+- This allows the file paths and content to be separately customized and optimized while still allowing the user to get the file bytes for a given file path, just like a normal file system.

 ## Documentation

 - [Core Types](#core-types)